 You choose!
 You can keep the motorcycle at the end of the event or donate it.
+There is a nominal $800 fee payable by those participants wishing to keep the Event motorcycle at the conclusion of the Event - this amount is well below market value considering the mechanical work done to each motorcycle prior to starting the event.
 Donated motorcycles will be sold at the end of the event and monies raised from these sales will benefit a selected charity group(s).
 Please read Terms & Conditions on the Entry form for details.

 The short answer is no. We get one or two phone calls per year asking us this question.
-We seriously considered the possibility for the 2017 event, but given the low number of calls for this and the added logistical difficulties, we have decided to continue to provide the motorcycle as part of the entry fee.
+We have seriously considered the possibility previously, but given the low number of calls for this and the added logistical difficulties, we have decided to continue to provide the motorcycle as part of the entry fee.
 This decision is made to keep our event a premium, full service event.